AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 ## A Race Against Time Itself

-Each expedition plays out against the backdrop of the sun's impending explosion, and it never gets old no matter how many times you go through it.
+Each expedition plays out against the backdrop of the sun's impending explosion, something that never gets old no matter how many times you witness it.

-You have lots to see and do and learn and... well, you must squeeze every drop of value out of those precious experiences in a mere *22 minutes*.
-Occasionally, you'll find yourself in the middle of an important exploration when the [End Times soundtrack](https://www.youtube.com/watch?v=yJTJlieo6gk) suddenly kicks in.
-You feel your stomach drop as you brace yourself for the end. *Here we go again*.
+You have lots to see and do and learn.
+But you must squeeze every drop of value out of those precious experiences in a mere *22 minutes*.
+Occasionally, you'll find yourself in the middle of an important exploration when the [End Times soundtrack](https://www.youtube.com/watch?v=yJTJlieo6gk) kicks in.
+You feel your stomach drop as you brace yourself for the end.

 There are similar experiences in Outer Wilds that leave you just as breathless.
 The most obvious example that comes to mind is the Sunless City, built by the Nomai in the underground caverns of Ember Twin for survival, as well as to carry out experiments at the High Energy Lab.